Aldaviva/RuntimeUpgradeNotifier/Readme.md

 ```

 #### Automatically restart service
-Tell the current background service/daemon to restart when the .NET runtime is upgraded.
+Tell the current background service/daemon to restart when the .NET Runtime is upgraded.
 This works with both [systemd](https://www.nuget.org/packages/Microsoft.Extensions.Hosting.Systemd) and [Windows services](https://www.nuget.org/packages/Microsoft.Extensions.Hosting.WindowsServices/), and is equivalent to calling `systemctl restart $serviceName` or `Restart-Service $serviceName`.

 > [!NOTE]
 > In practice, the official .NET installers on Windows (including through Windows Update) already automatically restart .NET processes without using this library, so this is only really needed on Linux.
 Cross-platform services can set this to `AutoRestartService` to avoid special cases, and Windows-only services don't need to use this library at all.